thehui87/Learning-Godot/class_capsuleshape.md

   * [real](class_real)  **[`get_height`](#get_height)**  **(** **)** const

 ###  Description
-Capsule shape resource, which can be set into a [[physicsbody|PhysicsBody]] or area.
+Capsule shape resource, which can be set into a [PhysicsBody](class_physicsbody) or area.

 ###  Member Function Description